holtonpk/Typing-Wizard/README.md

 # About

-Typing Wizard is a minimalistic and customizable typing test.
-It features many test modes, an account system to save your typing speed history, and user-configurable features such as pacer speed cursor type and more.
+Typing Wizard is a minimalistic and customizable typing test/game.
+It features a local storage system to save your typing speed history, and user-configurable features such as pacer speed cursor type and more.
 Typing Wizard attempts to emulate the experience of natural typing during a typing test, by unobtrusively presenting the text prompts and displaying typed characters in-place, providing straightforward, real-time feedback on typos, speed, and accuracy.

 # Features